breno39/-backend-project-app/README.md

 public routes don't need authentication, but with private end-point authentication is mandatory.

 After that you can freely use the API.

-### Suggestions

-Feel free to remove or repurpose the existing Sample Repository, Entity, Controller, and Service.